idf_component.yml

 The files

-field is used when:
+field is used in the following scenarios:

 **/*.pyc